reddyvamsibme/MEMAM/README.md

    pip3 install -r requirements.txt
    ```
 3. Open memam.py and change the excel sheets names and log text filenames, if you wish apply the code on your custom file
-4. Run lazor_final.py from the repository root directory
+4. Run lazor_final.py from the repository root directory, make sure to have patient_log1.xlsx
     ```bash
     python3 memam.py
     ```
+5. For the encryption to start, close GUI interface (abrupt quitting of application using performance monitors may cause system erros)
+6. Select the option when prompted to show the patient data log.
+Incorrect username or password may restrict the view access
-5. Redirect to the root folder and check the saved .png files for solutions
+7. Redirect to the root file to see the '.txt' files in the patient#_pass filenames for view encrypted data.
+8. The code is formatted for simultaneous data visualization of two patients in the hospital and can be extended to at least 5-10 patient without GPU.

 ## Exceptions
 1. Do not edit the patient_log1.xlsx excel sheet, it is a replica of physiological data feedback from bedside monitor